 Degree Tracking and Degree Completion

 A requirement of all PhD programs at Caltech is that the student must prepare, submit, and successfully defend in an oral examination a written dissertation, known in the vernacular as a "thesis".
 Caltech theses have a common format and there are regulations regarding the contents, submission, proofreading, and final disposition.
-Students are responsible for familiarizing themselves with the regulations, following the correct format, meeting deadlines, working with their advisor and dissertation committee to schedule the examination, providing timely copies of the thesis, and making requested revisions.
+Students are responsible for familiarizing themselves with the regulations, following the correct format, meeting deadlines, working with their adviser and dissertation committee to schedule the examination, providing timely copies of the thesis, and making requested revisions.
+Please refer to the docment entitled "Regulations for the Format and Presentation of a Graduate Thesis" for details.
 Each thesis must be submitted to the Graduate Office for proofreading a minimum of two weeks before the scheduled defense.
-In order to complete the PhD degree requirements, the student must not only pass the oral thesis defense but also submit a final, approved version of the thesis as well as the necessary forms listed below and checkout procedures.
+In order to complete the PhD degree requirements, the student must not only pass the oral thesis defense but also submit a final, approved version of the thesis as well as the necessary steps listed below and follow the checkout procedures.
 Official certification of degree completion will not be provided until all the steps have been completed.

 The Caltech Library has a comprehensive website section on thesis topics: